e4jet/pirewall/README.md

 - [ ] The example rules are put in place
 - [ ] Basic QOS
 - [X] Device is configured

+## Examples

+The examples directory contains some simple examples of configuration files.

+- [rules.v4](examples/rules.v4) provides an iptables rule set for ipv4
+  - copy to `/etc/iptables`
+- [rules.v6](examples/rules.v6) provides an iptables rule set for ipv6 (drop everything)
+  - copy to `/etc/iptables`
+- [dns.conf](examples/dns.conf) provides basic dns settings for dnsmasq
+  - copy to `/etc/dnsmasq.d`
+- [dhcp.conf](examples/dhcp.conf) provides basic dhcp settings for dnsmasq
+  - copy to `/etc/dnsmasq.d`
+- [01-network.yaml](examples/01-network.yaml) provides a basic 2 interface example.
+One interface has a static ip and the other uses dhcp (usually provided by the ISP)
+  - copy to `/etc/netplan`

+## netplan

+The [Raspberry Pi OS](https://www.raspberrypi.com/software/) comes with [Network Manager](https://networkmanager.dev/).
+[NetPlan](https://netplan.readthedocs.io/en/stable/) can leverage Network Manager as a backend.
+This project leverages [NetPlan](https://netplan.readthedocs.io/en/stable/) for interface management.
+This allows for easy configuration of advanced features like vlans and bridges.

 ## iptables